-A Thai Inspired, lightly Spiced Pea Soup with ginger and lemongrass – This soup is fresh, light but also a lovely winter warming option that’s rich in flavour and nutrients.
+A Thai-inspired lightly spiced Pea Soup with ginger and lemongrass – This soup is fresh, light but also a lovely winter warming option that’s rich in flavor and nutrients.

-Winter is the season of cold/flu’s, and there’s nothing better than a big bowl of warming soup when you’re not feeling your very best.
+Winter is the season of cold/flu, and there’s nothing better than a big bowl of warming soup when you’re not feeling your very best.
 Or if you’re needing something to help you warm up, when your blanket isn’t quite making the cut.

 This pea soup is so light and refreshing that it works well as a year-round soup option, for a highly nutritious meal.

-Recently I’ve been focusing on trying to eat more fibre in my diet.
-It’s something I’d never put too much thought into previously but, with new studies revealing just how much a high-fibre diet can benefit our bodies, consider me educated.
+Recently I’ve been focusing on trying to eat more fiber in my diet.
+It’s something I’d never put too much thought into previously but, with new studies revealing just how much a high-fiber diet can benefit our bodies, consider me educated.

 So, why is fiber so important?

-When thinking about fibre, there’s one primary benefit that people can call to mind.
+When thinking about fiber, there’s one primary benefit that people can call to mind.
 Surprisingly, there’s a lot more to it though.
-In fact, there not just one type of fibre and each comes with its own distinctive properties and health effects.
+In fact, there not just one type of fiber and each comes with its own distinctive properties and health effects.

-Fibre is a non-digestible carb found in food, split into two main categories; Soluble fibre (which dissolves in water ) and insoluble fibre.
-I won’t go too much into the science of it all, for the sake of keeping things nice and simple – but the type of fibre it is directly relates to whether or not healthy gut bacteria can metabolize it.
+Fiber is a non-digestible carb found in food, split into two main categories; Soluble fiber (which dissolves in water ) and insoluble fiber.
+I won’t go too much into the science of it all, for the sake of keeping things nice and simple – but the type of fiber it is directly relates to whether or not healthy gut bacteria can metabolize it.

 We’re meant to eat between 25-30g of fiber a day (as women) and close to 40g, for men.
 However, the majority of us are probably consuming half of that.